AutoDash/AutoDash/README.md

 # Dependencies

-All dependencies can be found in [requirements.txt](./requirements.txt)
+All Python dependencies can be found in [requirements.txt](./requirements.txt)

 # Tests